patrickneubauer/XMLText/README.md

 A pantheon of Domain-Specific Languages (DSLs) have been implemented with XML Schemas.
 While such DSLs are well adopted and flexible, they miss modern DSL editor functionality.
 Moreover, since XML is primarily designed as a machine-processible format, artifacts defined with XMLbased DSLs lack comprehensibility and, therefore, maintainability.

-In order to tackle these [shortcomings](https://github.com/patrickneubauer/MDLM/tree/master/INDIVIDUAL%20EXPERIMENTS), we propose a bridge between the XML Schema Definition (XSD) language and text-based metamodeling frameworks.
+In order to tackle these shortcomings (cf. [Individial Experiments](https://github.com/patrickneubauer/MDLM/tree/master/INDIVIDUAL%20EXPERIMENTS)), we propose a bridge between the XML Schema Definition (XSD) language and text-based metamodeling frameworks.
 This bridge exploits existing seams between these two worlds and closes identified gaps.

 The [resulting approach](https://github.com/patrickneubauer/MDLM/tree/master/FRAMEWORK/XsdToXtextFramework) is able to generate Xtext-based editors from XSDs providing powerful editor functionality, customization options for the textual concrete syntax style, and round-trip transformations enabling the exchange of data between these two worlds.